-- · on September 10 for all new students - on September 11 for all other students
+- on September 9 after 1:00 p.m. for all new students - · on September 10 after 1:00 p.m. for all other students

 Any student who wishes to use residence facilities before these dates will be charged at the regular rate.
 Permission to arrive early must be given in writing by the office of the Dean of Students two weeks before the effective date.